 Kitchen Bouquet (optional)

-• Make a roux by melting the better over medium heat and adding the flour.
-Stir until the roux is a golden brown.
+• Make a roux by melting the butter over medium heat and adding the flour.
+Stir until the roux is a toasted brown and the raw flour aroma is gone.

 • Pour the broth into the pan and stir vigorously with a whisk.
 The mixture will tighten up very quickly, but keep stirring and it will become velvety smooth.

-• Add the seasoning and the vinegar.
+• Add the seasoning and the lemon.
 Stir well and taste.
 Adjust seasoning to your preference.

 • For a darker color add a few drops (a little goes a long way) of Kitchen Bouquet.